akirayu101/samwize.github.com/source/_posts/2012-09-11-how-to-setup-octopress-on-github-pages.markdown

 You need to install **Git** and **Ruby 1.9.3**.
 As Octopress must use Ruby 1.9.3, if `ruby --version` does not give you 1.9.3, then you must install via rbenv.

 Follow the guide for [rbenv](http://octopress.org/docs/setup/rbenv/).
-Do the standard method if you have Mac Ports installed (cos it conflicts with Homebrew).
+Do the standard method if you have Mac Ports installed (cos it will conflict with Homebrew).

 If you are using Mac, you will need to download and install [OSX GCC Compiler](https://github.com/kennethreitz/osx-gcc-installer/downloads) because Apple no longer includes that, and Ruby needs that.